-- CoinOpsX BitLCD Marquee Pack 1.0a [FansOfsaUCE/reddit]- The CoinOpsX crew is back with an awesome set of new BitLCD Marquee’s.
+- CoinOpsX BitLCD Marquee Pack 3.0 [FansOfsaUCE/reddit]- The CoinOpsX crew is back with an awesome set of new BitLCD Marquee’s (static images, not video marquees here).
 Click the Fans of Sauce link for a thread announcing it’s availability!

 - JamesT1968 – JamesT has now made his BitLCD artwork available on the Pixelcade forums.
 There have been a number of updated images made since the above video was released and you’ll be able to find the latest here.

 Below you’ll find BitLCD YouTube video reviews from content creators that I think you’ll enjoy.
 It’s always a good idea to not base a purchase decision based on one review.
 Also, don’t forget to subscribe to their channels!

 - Legends BitLCD Adds Much Needed Nostalgia To Your AtGames Legends Ultimate [

 - How to install BitLCD for Legends Ultimate and add more Art [ TampaTec ]

 - AtGames Legends BitLCD Marquee Review & Install!
 [PDubs Arcade Loft ]

 - AtGames BitLCD Unboxing [ The Tech Buzz Gaming ]

 - Legends BitLCD Arcade Marquee Setup and Review [ Wagner’s TechTalk ]